mfreed7/popup/README.md

 ## Accessibility / Semantics

-Since the `toplayer` content attribute can be applied to any element, and only impacts the element’s presentation (top layer vs not top layer), this should not have **any semantic or accessibility impact**.
-I.e., the element with the `toplayer` attribute will keep its existing semantics and AOM representation.
+Since the `popup` content attribute can be applied to any element, and only impacts the element’s presentation (top layer vs not top layer), this should not have **any semantic or accessibility impact**.
+I.e., the element with the `popup` attribute will keep its existing semantics and AOM representation.
 In the event an author needs to extend or modify a particular element's ARIA semantics, this may be done in accordance to existing allowances of [ARIA in HTML](https://w3c.github.io/html-aria/).

 ## Example Use Cases